Lefkas sailing holidays

 Fun fact: the short older bridge is still there, just to the NE of the floating bridge.

 Once arrived at Lefkada you can go stern-to the quay.
 Note, that in several areas ballasting is sticking out use your dinghy as your own floating bridge and keep the yacht an extra 2 meters or so away from the quay.
-During visits in June and July 2021 (and also 2022) we found even more pontoons: 5 now (reserved by the surge of charter fleets) protruding from small free quay section at the fun “Pirates Cafe” pointing towards the marina.
+During visits in June 2022 (and spring 2024) we found even more pontoons: 7 now (reserved by the surge of charter fleets) protruding from small free quay section at the fun “Pirates Cafe” pointing towards the marina.

 The second remaining section of quay that faces ESE is ideal in the prevailing NW winds, and should be an option for visiting yachts.